spollard/josh-works.github.io/_posts/2013-05-03-intentional-habit-building.md

 type: post
 published: true
 meta: {}
+permalink: intentional-habit-building
 ---

 The top New Years resolutions indicate that Americans know they need to make changes.
 The top three resolutions always relate to getting in shape, eating better, spending time better, and spending money better.

 Everyone is aware that change is good, even necessary, but given the rate of failed attempts to implement new habits, it's harder to implement than to plan.
 I've spent the last few months slowly learning about how to get better at the implementation side of things - thus far, I'm not too good at it, but I've been learning a lot along the way, and I have very high hopes for the future.
 I'm going to try to explain how I see the relationship between habit building, will-power/motivation, and self-evaluation.
 This could be lengthy - it's probably not for everyone - but I hope it will be helpful to some.